minkiml/NFM/etc/readme.md

 Add the following [lines of code](modified_fore_dataload.py) to the dataloader of their original implementation.

 This applies downsampling followed by resampling through zero-padding in frequency domain (equivalent to applyng sinc kernel interpolation) to testing data only.

+For FITS, we do not resample the downsampled inputs during data preparation.
+Then, if the frequency of the downsampled inputs is shorter than the training cut-off frequency during inference time, we zero-pad the downsampled frequency up to the training cut-off frequency.